This page is from APP, the official source of professional practice for policing.

 Modules of this APP are currently under review.
 Implications for the UK leaving the European Union are also being examined.

-This guidance provides an introduction into the principles of public protection and effective multi-agency work, recording information on ViSOR, roles and responsibilities and making decisions based on risk management.
+This guidance provides an introduction into the principles of public protection and effective multi-agency work, recording information on the Violent and Sex Offender Register (ViSOR), roles and responsibilities and making decisions based on risk management.
 It explains the importance of:

 - training and development

 - staff welfare

 - the police role in effectively managing sexual offenders, violent offenders and potentially dangerous persons (PDPs)

 - ensuring management of sexual offenders and violent offenders (MOSOVO) units are staffed appropriately